• Skip to main content

 How to Store Pancake Batter: The batter can be stored in the fridge in an air-tight container for up to 3 days.
 Stir well before using it.

-Store in the Fridge: If you have leftover pancakes, simply store in them an air-tight container in the fridge for up to 3 days.
-When ready to enjoy, warm them on a skillet, the oven, or in the microwave.
+Store in the Fridge: If you have leftover pancakes, simply store them in an air-tight container in the fridge for up to 3 days.
+When ready to enjoy, warm them in a skillet, the oven, or in the microwave.

 Store in the Freezer: Let the pancakes cool completely.
 Place them in a freezer-safe bag and store in the freezer for up to 2 months.
 When you're ready to enjoy them, throw them in a toaster or oven to warm up.